A Cold Weather Shelter has NOT been confirmed for the 2020/21 winter in Parksville / Qualicum Beach yet. Watch this website for info.

 In the absence of a local shelter check this Regional District of Nanaimo listing of shelters in Nanaimo.

-The Oceanside Task Force on Homelessness was responsible for bringing the Cold weather shelter to this community and supplemented the funding provided by BC Housing required to operate the shelter.
-The coordination and activation of the shelter is volunteered by the SOS.
+The Oceanside Task Force on Homelessness was responsible for bringing an emergency shelter to the community in 2011 and supplemented the operating funding provided by BC Housing.

 The Salvation Army operated the shelter from 2011 to 2015 and contributed significant additional funding.
-During this time, the shelter was open for an average of 48 nights per winter with more than 504 individuals in total finding shelter during the worst weather.
+During this time, the shelter was open for an average of 48 nights per winter with more than 504 individual stays.

 In 2016-19, the Island Crisis Care Society assumed operation of the shelter, with the final two years at the Arbutus Grove Church.